 1. If the leadership team is not on board, there is little that individuals on the lower rungs of the organization can do to make agile stick or be effective.

 2. If you want to make change in an organization, for example, introduce Agile, you need the leadership to understand and champion the change.

 Literally, leaders in the organization need to go in front of the change.
+They do this through investing in their own Agile learning and growth.
 Michael Sahota has an excellent diagram for this which he titled "Leaders go First".

 There is a bit of a silver lining in all this.
 If you are a leader who wants to gain the benefits of business agility, flexibility, and team productivity, it is within your reach.
 Though not easy or painless (see my recent post "We are Using Agile, Why are Things Getting Worse"), it is within your power to help Agile succeed.
 The way out is to lead through the change, by going first.

 Are you ready to lead by example?
 If learning more is your next step, please join us for our Leading and Coaching Agile Teams Training Course.